 After I dropped my son off at school Tuesday morning, I went to Hoyt School to vote.
 I gave my name to the Election Official, and he looks up at me and says, “Hey, you’re that guy who’s working this afternoon that none of us know!
 It’s nice to meet you!”

-I happen to catch the Election Chairman for my polling place working the table.
+I happen to catch the Chief Inspector for my polling place working the table.
 Sure enough, I’m on the schedule: There’s my name, right next to my home and work phone numbers on the list.
 The other Election Officials are all surprised and embarrassed that no one called me.
 Since I work for myself, I quickly gave myself the afternoon off.
 I dashed off to a meeting with a client, and tried to get my day cleared until 9pm.
 (I eventually give up on this idea and just bail out on real life until further notice.)

 Then back to Hoyt School at noon.
-I’m sworn in, using this verbose oath that the Chairman says got a lot longer after the 2000 Florida debacle.
+I’m sworn in, using this verbose oath that the Chief Inspector says got a lot longer after the 2000 Florida debacle.
 Since I’m the only new person, I get to do everything in order to learn.
 I sort and log in absentee ballots.
 I log in registered voters and hand out ballot slips.
 I write the ward numbers (70… 70… 70… 70… 70… 71… 71… 71… 71…) on pads of voter slips.
 And worst of all, I get to register new voters.

-I am a complete curiosity at Hoyt School because I am 25-35 years younger than any other Election Official.
+I am a curiosity at Hoyt School because I am 25-35 years younger than any other Election Official.
 (Except for my alderperson, who was the only other non-grey head there.)
 Both the other Election Officials and the voters want to know what my story is and why I’m there.
 They seem surprised that anyone under 60 cares.
 This makes me sad.

 Voter traffic is steady all afternoon.
 It’s mostly full-time parents and old people during the day, and then things pick up as working folks come out after quitting time.
 I’m pretty sure I was “set up” to be at the voter registration table for the after-work rush, but hey, what’s wrong with a little hazing of the new guy huh?
 I’m registering people with alderperson, and in between customers she’s telling me all the behind-the-scenes scuttlebutt on the neighborhood, such as the UW is selling Hilldale Mall (our neighborhood shopping center) and the whole block it’s on to a group of Chicago developers for $80-odd million.
 We can expect big changes there and elsewhere along University Avenue.